 Now modifications come in all shapes and sizes and it can be one thing to upgrade your classic car, for example switching from 6V to 12V power or fitting better brakes; and another thing to fit a completely different engine and alter the bodywork.
 At the end of the day it’s your car and so is your choice and there is clearly a market for all types of classic cars standard and modified.

 If you are thinking about modifying your classic car, what are the implications when it comes to your insurance?

-Another example would be upgrading your brakes should cost no more insurance premium but changing the colour of your car will also mean a 20% premium hike and a £150 excess.
+Another example would be upgrading your brakes should cost no more insurance premium but changing the colour of your car could also mean an increased premium and excess.

 Modifying your classic car can be a way of getting the most out of it, in many ways it can be seen as an improvement to the original and may improve the way it drives or how safe it is on the roads today.
 Others may feel that authenticity is more important and keeping things the standard is how it was meant to be when it left the factory.
 It’s a good job we are all different otherwise every classic car would look the same and we would have nothing to talk about.
 As you can see it really is a matter of taste.

 At Heritage Classic Car Insurance we cover modified and standard classics, with savings of up to 25% with our multi car policies.
 Give us a call today for a quotation on your classic car on 0121 248 9229.